-President Renfroe then gave his statement (printed in full at right).
+President Renfroe then gave his statement (printed in full below).
 The video of the statement is available at nalc.org/cb-opening

 Following President Renfroe, Postmaster General DeJoy thanked NALC for its cooperation in working with the Postal Service on the issues that have arisen since he became postmaster general.
 He recounted the accomplishments of the last three years-weathering the COVID-19 pandemic and guaranteeing the delivery of mail ballots during two nationwide elections.
-He highlighted the procurement of Next Generation Delivery Vehicles and the efforts to streamline the organization's infrastructure.
+He highlighted the procurement of Next Generation Delivery Vehicles and the and the NALC were proud to play a crucial role in getting tens of millions of ballots delivered securely and on time.